Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: Abstract

 \section{Abstract}

 The Kervaire Invariant 1 Problem until recently was an open problem in algebraic topology.
-Hill, Hopkins, and Ravenel solved this problem for all dimensions except $n = 126$, \cite{H-H-R}.
-In dimension $n=126$, the problem has not been solved and has the status of a hypothesis by V.P.
-Snaith (2009).
-We consider an alternative (with respect to the approach in \cite{H-H-R}) geometric to the Kervaire Invariant 1 Problem.
+Hill-Hopkins-Ravenel theorem clams a negative solution of the problem for all dimensions $n=2^l-2$, $l \ge 8$.
+We prove the statement of Hill-Hopkins-Ravenel theorem for all dimensions $2^l-2$, $l \ge l_0$, where $l_0$ is a sufficiently great positive integer.

-A notion of Abelian (for skew-framed immersions), bi-cyclic (for $\Z/2^{[3]}$-framed immersions) and quaternion-cyclic structure (for $\Z/2^{[4]}$-framed immersions) are introduced.
-Proofs are particularly based on common results with Th.Yu.Popelenskii and are presented in Section\ref{sec8}.
+The proof is based on the Hirsh control principle and the Compression theorem by the author.
+A notion internal symmetry: of Abelian (for skew-framed immersions), bi-cyclic (for $\Z/2^{[3]}$-framed immersions) and quaternion-cyclic structure (for $\Z/2^{[4]}$-framed immersions) are introduced.